 1.3.
-Treasury Management Strategy for 2019/20
+Treasury Management Strategy for 2018/19

-The strategy for 2019/20 covers two main areas:
+The strategy for 2018/19 covers two main areas:

-- Capital Issues:
+Capital Issues

-- Capital expenditure plans and the associated prudential indicators.
+The capital plans and the prudential indicators.

-- The loans fund repayment policy.

-- Treasury Management Issues:
+Treasury Management Issues

-- o Current treasury position.
+- The current treasury position.

 - Treasury indicators which limit the treasury risk and activities of the Council.

-- o Prospects for interest rates.
+- Prospects for interest rates.

-- Borrowing strategy.
+- The borrowing strategy.

 - Policy on borrowing in advance of need.

 - Debt rescheduling.

-- Investment strategy.
+- The investment strategy.

 - Creditworthiness policy.

 - Policy on use of external service providers.

-These elements cover the requirements of the Local Government in Scotland Act 2003, the CIPFA Prudential Code, the CIPFA Treasury Management Code and Scottish Government loans fund repayment regulations and Investment Regulations.
+These elements cover the requirements of the Local Government in Scotland Act 2003, the CIPFA Prudential Code, the CIPFA Treasury Management Code and Scottish Government Investment Regulations.